CUBigDataClass/5Vs/2.Database/Database.md

 #### Steps required:
     * create a Twitter app and get access tokens

-    * install python 3
+    * install python 2.7

-    * install tweepy $ sudo pip3 install tweepy
+    * install tweepy $ sudo pip install tweepy

     * install mongoDB http://bit.ly/1Xpkq1e

-	* install pymongo $ sudo pip3 install pymongo
+	* install pymongo $ sudo pip install pymongo

-	* run the mongod server then run this program as: $ python3 TweetsMongoDB.py and it will keep running until the user presses ctrl+c to exit
+	* run the mongod server then run this program as: $ python TweetsMongoDB.py and it will keep running until the user presses ctrl+c to exit

 	* to see the output: open the mongo shell then type: $ use twitterDB  $ db.emotions.find().pretty()